Curepipe Curepipe is by far one of the most densely populated areas within Central Mauritius, and...

 The location offers ideal conditions for snorkeling with a rich biodiversity as well as calm and shallow sea-water.
 The bay boasts a coral garden with a remarkable surface area and biodiversity.
 The main attraction is a more than 1,000-year-old brain coral (Lobophyllia sp.) with a 5-meter diameter.

-trips offered by the descendants of local fishermen, will take you closer to the corals.
+glass-bottom boat trips offered by the descendants of local fishermen, will take you closer to the corals.
 Those wishing to get even closer to the corals can snorkel the site.
 Snorkeling takes place in ideal conditions to enjoy this fabulous coral garden between 5 and 10 meters in the waters.

 Nearly 38 species of coral and more than 72 species of tropical fish are found in the coral garden.
-Sea are found in the meadows of phanerogamic plants that abound on the site.
+Sea turtles are found in the meadows of phanerogamic plants that abound on the site.

 The 353-hectare marine park is a leisure area that is highly frequented by tourists and Mauritians alike.